 I adore small utopian ventures that inspire change.
-Here are some fan favorites.
+Here are select favourites.

-Social media documentary on Native Immigrant’s culture work in Montreal and Chile (2013-23).
+Social media documentary on Native Immigrant’s culture work in Quebec and Chile (2013-23).

-I had the honor of being a founding member of this interdisciplinary collective and then to work with writers Gina Hara & Cailleah Scott-Grimes and their team to document the incredible work that flowed from this decade-long project.
+As a founding member of the Native Immigrant collective, I worked with writers Gina Hara & Cailleah Scott-Grimes and team to document this decade-long innovative project.

-Boundless thanks to NI founder and artistic director, Carolina Echeverria, and to participants in the global north and south who entrusted us with their stories.
+Boundless thanks to NI’s founder and artistic director, Carolina Echeverria, and to participants in the global north and south who entrusted the project with their stories.

 Languages: English, French, Mohawk, Spanish